Home | About | Blog | Galleries | Guestbook | Portfolio | Images in Print | Links

 Equipment

-I currently use Canon 7D and 60D camera bodies.
+I currently use Canon 1DmkIV and 60D camera bodies as well as an Olympus OM-D E-M1 body.

 For non-macro subjects I use a Canon 400mm f5.6 L prime lens and virtually all of my bird and mammal images were taken with this lens.